 Had she written, “I thought that this publisher did an awful job of handling my book, and I wish I had never worked with them,” it could have reduced the chances of her being sued.
 Why?
-Because what she wrote (“do not use…”) is arguably tortious interference, contract interference, or product defamation.
-All three of those are common causes of litigation with lots of precedents, and lots of cases on file in nearly every state.
+Because what she wrote (“do not use…”) gave the business a reason to claim she was attempting to harm their business by telling others not to hire them.

 What I suggested (“I wish I had never worked with them”) is an opinion, usually protected free speech under the First Amendment to the U.S. Constitution.
 I am (generally) entitled to my opinion, and to express it.
-But when I state something as a fact (“They did a bad job” as opposed to “I was not pleased with their work” or “The contractor used substandard material” instead of “I don’t think that the Chinese drywall used in my construction was good quality…”), then it becomes a matter of proving a fact — which is a lot harder to do than most people think.
+But when I state something as a fact (“They did a bad job” as opposed to “I was not pleased with their work” or “The contractor used substandard material” instead of “I don’t think that the Chinese drywall used in my construction was of good quality…”), then it’s up to the defendant to prove that fact — which is a lot harder to do than most people think.

 I’ve been collecting copies of SLAPP suits and cease and desist letters threatening a SLAPP suit for the last few years.
 If you’ve received such a letter — or sent one — or been sued, please send me yours.
 And whatever you do, don’t throw it away or ignore it on the mistaken belief that it’s a joke or you don’t have anything to lose even if they win.

 A legal judgement will ruin your credit, and it can take away money you desperately need later.
 For instance, in many states a settlement from an insurance policy, money you receive from selling your house, tax refunds, a lottery win, or even future earnings or retirement payments may be garnished or attached to pay legal judgments.